insertnewusername/computingproject/README.md

 Project cyber is a professional (hopefully) website that is aimed at advertising three games.
 Cybervault, Phish or fish, and Securityspace.

-It's a very simple website, consisting of HTML, css and javascript, which was all handcoded without the help of ai
+It's a very simple website, consisting of HTML, css and javascript, which was all handcoded without the help of ai.
+Progress can be seen through the commits section.
+Although open source codes were read through and some of the javascript were inspired by open source code and scraps from places on the internet, including w3schools.

 Coding without ai really did make a big difference, as we had to lay the code foundations ourself, instead of polishing a ready made code, like some of my previous projects.